 Nationalization Is Theft

-For years, the Canadian operator of a huge Venezuelan gold project known as Las Cristinas has been seeking an environmental permit to start digging.
-Well, Crystallex International Corporation can stop waiting--the mine is being nationalized as part of dictator Hugo Chavez’s long-running program of socialist takeovers.
+Washington, D.C.--A huge Venezuelan gold project known as Las Cristinas is the latest victim of dictator Hugo Chavez’s long-running socialist power grab.
 “This mine will be seized and managed by a state administration” with help from the Russians, said Mining Minister Rodolfo Sanz.
 Rights to the mine had been purchased by a Canadian company, Crystallex International Corporation.

 Thomas A. Bowden is an analyst at the Ayn Rand Center for Individual Rights, focusing on legal issues.
 Mr. Bowden is a former lawyer and law school instructor who practiced for twenty years in Baltimore, Maryland.
 The Ayn Rand Center is a division of the Ayn Rand Institute and promotes the philosophy of Ayn Rand--author of Atlas Shrugged and The Fountainhead.